dpocknee/nc-news_backend/README.md

 # Northcoders News

 This is an API to serve Northcoders-related news from a Mongo database.
+A working version can be found at: https://frozen-river-28585.herokuapp.com/api.

 ## Getting Started